jgbakke/MongoAI-Documentation/README.md

 Mutation percent: On a scale of 0 to 1, each gene may vary by up to this much percent.
 For example, if you have a property x at 10, and a mutation of 0.1f, mutation can change it at random anywhere from 9.0 to 11.0.

-Crossover: True to enable genetic crossover, false otherwise.
-This increases genetic diversity.
+Crossover: This increases genetic diversity.
+This works by taking a random number of properties from another individual and swapping them to use in the selected chrorosome.
+Therefore, you get genes from 2 different individuals.
+True to enable genetic crossover, false otherwise.

 ## Caching